CellChat

 Overview of lesson

-At this point in our analysis, we are comfortable with the different cell type annotations in our dataset.
+At this point in our analysis, we are comfortable with the celltype annotations of our dataset.
 So we might start asking questions about how each of those populations are interacting with one another.
-In this lesson we will use CellChat, building directed signaling networks.
-These interaction maps help connect static expression patterns to dynamic biological processes such as immune infiltration, niche signaling, or tumor–stroma crosstalk.
+In this lesson, we will use CellChat to build directed signaling networks.
+These interaction maps help connect static expression patterns to dynamic biological processes such as immune infiltration, niche signaling or tumor–stroma crosstalk.

 Cell-cell communication